 One thing to point out, though, is that it’s not as flexible when it comes to the maximum load and number of weight plates it can hold at any given time.

 4. TROY GOT-56

-This is the lightest model we use at 43 lbs, and if you’re just starting to use a trap bar after switching from a straight bar, then it might be the best option.
+This is the lightest hex bar model since this hex bar weigh 43 lbs, and if you’re just starting to use a trap bar after switching from a straight bar, then it might be the best option.

 We found that the main limiting factor is the number of plates you can attach, which wouldn’t be more than two on each end plus the collars.

-Hex Trap Bar Vs. A Normal Straight Deadlift Bar
+Hex Trap Bar Vs. A Normal Straight Hex Deadlift Bar

 When you look at a hex trap bar, you’ll immediately notice that it’s designed for very specific types of exercises.
 You certainly wouldn’t consider using this for squats or bench presses.

 But why does it have that shape, and what advantages does it bring?

 I strongly suggest you try out one of these with a low weight hex bars just to feel the difference.
 Having the frame of the trap bar around your body allows you to evenly distribute the weight, giving you a much better center of gravity.